Passmore Williamson: Jane Johnson

 By August 29, 1855, when Still and the five deckhands were tried on charges brought by Wheeler, Johnson and her sons were living in New York.
 She returned for the trial, entering the courtroom hidden by a veil.
 She caused a dramatic stir by testifying at length that Still had not abducted her, nor any of the charged men forced her to go; she had long planned to gain freedom in the North, whether in Philadelphia or New York, during this trip.
 Her testimony refuted the prosecution and gained acquittal for Still and three of the men; and reduced charges and sentences for two.
 A reporter said they were proud of their actions and would have repeated them.

 Protected by state and local officials, Jane Johnson was quickly taken out of the city, eluding federal marshals.
 She and her children remained free; they moved to Boston, where they settled.
 Johnson soon married there and worked as a seamstress.
 Several years later after being widowed, she married again.
 Her son Isaiah Johnson served in a Massachusetts Regiment of the United States Colored Troops during the American Civil War.

 Claiming that he was illegally imprisoned, Williamson had filed his own writ of habeas corpus with the State Supreme Court, but it was denied.
 He was finally freed on November 3, suffering some health effects from jail.
 He sued Judge Kane for illegal imprisonment, but the case was still unsettled at the time of Kane's death in 1858.

 Other activities

 Williamson continued to be involved in abolitionism and public service.
 For instance, he supported voting rights for women from an early stage.

 After his father's death in 1871, Williamson invested some of his estate in speculative ventures that did not do well.
 His family divided over the issue, and his sisters sued him.
 The outcome of this case is not known.

 His wife Mercie died in 1878.
-After his death years later, Williamson was buried next to her and his father in a Quaker cemetery in Upper Darby, Pennsylvania.
+After his death years later, Williamson was buried next to her and his father in a Quaker cemetery in Upper Darby Township, Pennsylvania.